melaniebrgr/learning-computer-science/05-system-design/03-cloud-services.md

 #### Security group

 A security group is like a firewall that can be attached to an instance that limits internet traffic to the instance.
+Put another way, security groups are a virtual firewall applied at the instance level controlling outbound and inbound traffic.

+#### Network access control list

+Network access control lists (ACLs) are firewalls applied at the subnet level of the VPC.
+Every instance has a private IP address and if it's in a public subnet it will have a public address.
+When the instance is stopped and restarted it will lose and get a new public IP.
+If you don't want to lose the public IP, you can create a permanent elastic IP.

 #### Security Token Service (STS)

 STS is a global amazon service for requesting temporary, limited-privilege credentials for IAM or federated users.
 Federated users (external identities) are users you manage outside of AWS in your corporate directory, but to whom you grant access to your AWS account using temporary security credentials.

+### Routing

+#### Direct Connect

+A direct, private network connection is also possible. **AWS Direct Connect** can be used as an alternative to connecting to a VPC via the internet and it enables a hybrid cloud architecture.
+An AWS Direct Connect connection is a private, dedicated link to AWS.
+Direct Connect has a higher bandwidth compared to a managed VPN, but takes weeks to months to setup and is much more expensive.
+As it does not use the internet, performance is consistent.

 ### Compute